sagarbiophysics/multishot_tomography/source/SerialEM/SerialEM_old.rst

 You can always :semmenu:`Abort`, and start again.

-Once the custom patter is saved you should be able to select checkbox for :semmenu:`Use custom pattern`.
+Once the custom pattern is saved you should be able to select checkbox for :semmenu:`Use custom pattern`.

 Finally, Check following boxes: